Facebook ad coupons are free credits you can claim and use on Facebook’s (or Instagram’s) advertising platform.

-Redeeming a Facebook Ad Coupon
+Where to Find Facebook Ad Coupon Codes

 Beware of Facebook Ad Coupon Scams